waveform-computing/db2utils/docs/RECREATE_VIEWS.rst

 .. warning::

-    See the :ref:`SAVE_AUTH` procedure's description for warnings regarding the loss of authorization information with inoperative views.
+    See :ref:`SAVE_AUTH` for warnings regarding the loss of authorization information with inoperative views.

 Parameters
 ==========

 ASCHEMA
     If provided, specifies the schema containing the views to recreate.
-If omitted, defaults to the value of the ``CURRENT SCHEMA`` special register.
+If omitted, defaults to the value of the *CURRENT SCHEMA* special register.

 Examples
 ========

-Recreate all inoperative views in the FOO schema:
+Recreate all inoperative views in the *FOO* schema:

 .. code-block:: sql